Knowledge-First Theories of Justification

 (JPK) S has a justified belief iff S has a possible counterpart, alike to S in all relevant intrinsic respects, whose corresponding belief is knowledge.

 The target intrinsic respects are limited to the non-intentional properties that S and her Twin Earth duplicate can share.
 But they are not intended to include all such properties.
 Ichikawa wants to maintain that if, Dire, S unwittingly lost her body in an envattment procedure, she could still have a justified belief that she has a body even though the only counterparts of hers who could know this are ones who have a body.
 Così, the target intrinsic respects are to be further restricted to what S and her envatted counterpart could share.
-In the end, this seems to amount to sameness of brain states or something close to that.
+Alla fine, this seems to amount to sameness of brain states or something close to that.
 This aspect of (JPK) goes a long way towards making it internalist-friendly and also helps (JPK) avoid the difficulties facing (JuJu) e (J=K).
 (See Ichikawa (2017) for his most work on knowledge-first approaches to justification.)

 Tuttavia, (JPK) has problems of its own.
 Both problems stem from the attempt to reconcile (JPK) with the idea that justified belief is a type of creditable belief.
 Here is how Ichikawa (2014: 187) describes the first problem.
 As Zagzebski (1996: 300-303) and many others have argued, it is plausible that S’s holding a justified belief entails that S is creditworthy (questo è, praiseworthy) for believing as she does.
 Inoltre, S is creditworthy because S holds a justified belief: questo è, it is S’s particular act of believing that explains why S deserves credit.
 Ma (JPK) seems forced to explain S creditworthiness in terms of facts about a S’s counterparts since it is one’s counterparts that explain one’s doxastic justification.
 But this seems odd: why facts about a merely possible, distinct individual make me creditworthy for believing as I actually do?
 As others have pointed out, this can seem odd (Silva 2017).
 But a more promising response involves noting that having a justified belief immediately grounds being creditworthy for believing, just as our intuition has it.
 And facts about one’s counterparts’ knowledge immediately grounds having a justified belief.
 But immediate grounding is not transitive, so stuff about knowledge does not immediately ground being creditworthy for believing.
 Così, the odd consequence does not follow.
 A consequence that does follow is that stuff about knowledge mediately grounds being creditworthy for believing.
 (Because there is a chain of immediate grounds connecting these.)
 But here it is open for the knowledge-firster to say that our intuition really concerns only immediate grounding.